 5. Little India

-Having spent time in India, I was impressed by the ability of Little India in KL to transport me to another country with its sights, scents and tastes.
-Little India (Jalan Masjid India) is a good place to wander through stalls catering to the Indian locals in the city while the streets from Jamek Mosque to Little India have plenty of Indian restaurants and stalls serving typical Indian treats.
-Food.
-Heaven.
-Try Thali and don’t forget to dispense with the cutlery – get stuck in with your fingers.
+Having spent time in India, I was impressed by the ability of Little India in Kuala Lumpur to transport me to another country with its sights, scents and tastes.
+Little India (Jalan Masjid India) is a good place to wander through stalls catering to the Indian locals in the city while the streets from Jamek Mosque to Little India have plenty of Indian restaurants and stalls serving typical Indian treats… food heaven!
+Try the Thali and don’t forget to dispense with the cutlery – get stuck in with your fingers.

-A cross between a mosque and a western train station in style, the Old Railway Station is as beautiful as it is functional.
+A cross between a Moorish-style mosque and a Victorian-era British train station in style, the Old Kuala Lumpur Railway Station is as beautiful as it is functional.

 One of the quickest ways to view the station is on a train between KL Sentral and Pasar Senai stations when you will briefly sail past the station that sits below, but be quick with your camera or you’ll miss it.